Personal Terms

 Please note that any fees applied for transfers will not be refunded even in the case of the above recall.
 In addition, a fee may be charged for each recall.

-Please note that a consent from the payee is required in order to perform a recall, so if your payee (recipient of the transfer) refuses to accept the recall, the recall will not be made.
+Please note that a consent from the payee is required in order to perform a recall, so if your payee (recipient of the transfer) refuses to accept the recall, in principle, the recall will not be made.

 If you believe you have been a victim of a scam or other fraudulent activity, please consult with the police and the beneficiary financial institution.
-For more information on remedies and processes for victims of bank transfer scams, please refer to the following website.

 The funds will be automatically returned to your account if the payee’s account is already closed or if you send the money to a non-existent account number.
 You will not be charged for any transfer fees in such cases.